trevormorgan/git-katas/investigation/README.md

 `git cat-file` inflates and shows the content of whatever _ref_ you pass it.
 `-p` asks `cat-file` to pretty-print the content of an object.

-`git ls-tree master .` inflates and lists the content of a folder.
+`git ls-tree main .` inflates and lists the content of a folder.

 ## Setup: